thejasvibr/projectushichka/video-lidar.md

 ## Updates:

+* 23/6 : second meeting between Julian, Bastian, Thejasvi.
+Discussed outcomes from first pipeline that Julian's implemented, some suggestions:
+	* implement pixel-level median filtering
+	* use already estimated DLT coefficients for feature matching
+	* try to
 * 21/5 : first scheduled meeting between Bastian, Julian and Thejasvi.
 Data shared and broad strategies discussed.
 * 14/5 : Julian Jandeleidt -BSc candidate will be working on aligning the thermal and LiDAR data.